Ojas-Patil26/VeriQ/README.md

 This design mirrors a realistic analytics environment (e.g., a startup’s product metrics) while remaining lightweight and fully local for this capstone.

+The tools are not hardcoded to this sample dataset, though — any CSV with a date column and at least one numeric column works.
+When a user uploads their own file through the dashboard, schema and lineage info is auto-inferred from the CSV structure instead of read from the bundled JSON files, so the same agents work against arbitrary metrics data.

 ---

 ## 3. Key Features (Course Concepts)